bids-standard/bids-website/docs/extensions/general-guidelines.md

     converting the proposal to Markdown and submitting a Pull Request at [the bids specification repository])

 1. Create example datasets.
-Where possible complete source and target datasets, from across several different vendors, should be supplied along with instructions on how to transform data from source to target.
+Complete source data (for example dicom/edf/excel) and its corresponding target BIDS datasets, _must be_ supplied along with instructions on how to transform data from source to target.
+When possible data from multiple vendors, such as Siemens, Philips, or General Electric (in the case of MR) should be included.
     These datasets are vital for the development of resources that will, ultimately, increase the adoption of the BEP following its integration into the BIDS Specification; see [this discussion](https://github.com/bids-standard/bids-specification/issues/1350).
+    BIDS maintainers **are available to assist** in the collection, organization, or at any step in the preparation of these datasets.

 1. If necessary, contribute a pull request to the [BIDS Validator repository](https://github.com/bids-standard/bids-validator)